bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-10-30-no-other-land.md

 Notwithstanding its warm reception in the film world, Basel Adra doesn’t see _No Other Land_ as primarily a piece of cinema.
 ‘To be honest, I’m not really a filmmaker.
 For me, this movie is more about activism – this is not a documentary about something that happened and ended.
 It’s our life, our daily life, it’s still going on.
 What I want from this movie is really to try to achieve some political change in people’s minds.’

 As for hope in these singularly harsh times, Adra has no illusions.
 ‘Today, it’s really hard to talk about hope.
 What we need is not just hope.
 What we need is to stop what’s going on.’

-Jonathan Romney, _Sight and Sound_, November 2024
+**Jonathan Romney, _Sight and Sound_, November 2024**

-<![endif]-->
+<br><br>

 **NO OTHER LAND**
 _Directors_: Basel Adra, Hamdan Ballal, Yuval Abraham, Rachel Szor
 _Production Companies_: Antipode Films, Yabayay
-_Produced by_: Basel Adra, Hamdan Ballal, Yuval Abraham, Rachel Szor,
-Fabien Greenberg, Bård Kjøge Rønning
+_Produced by_: Basel Adra, Hamdan Ballal, Yuval Abraham, Rachel Szor,  Fabien Greenberg, Bård Kjøge Rønning
 _Written by_: Basel Adra, Hamdan Ballal, Yuval Abraham, Rachel Szor
 _Director of Photography_: Rachel Szor
-_Editors_: Basel Adra, Hamdan Ballal,
-Yuval Abraham, Rachel Szor
+_Editors_: Basel Adra, Hamdan Ballal,  Yuval Abraham, Rachel Szor
 _Music_: Julius Pollux Rothlaender

 Palestine-Norway 2024
 92 mins
 Digital

 Courtesy of Dogwoof
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTk5MTUzNjddfQ==
+eyJoaXN0b3J5IjpbMjAzMDQ3ODI0NV19
 -->